rwynn/monstache/README.md

 	namespace-regex -> nil
 	namespace-exclude-regex -> nil
 	gtm-channel-size -> 100
+	index-files -> false

-When `resume` is true, monstache writes the timestamp of mongodb operations it has succefully synced to elasticsearch to the collection `monstache.monstache`.
+When `resume` is true, monstache writes the timestamp of mongodb operations it has successfully synced to elasticsearch to the collection `monstache.monstache`.
 It also reads this value from that collection when it starts in order to replay events which it might have missed because monstache was stopped. monstache uses the value of `resume-name` as a key when storing and retrieving timestamps.
 If `resume` is true but `resume-name` is not supplied this key defaults to `default`.